How I got here

 I now offer support to such people by providing the necessary structure, accountability, and care to help individuals finish what they started.

 I have a masters in Gender Studies from Sussex University and experience working in communication, campaigning and project management in the digital rights field.
-I am also a certified mindfulness and meditation teacher and continue to practice and study in this area as well.
+I am certified to teach mindfulness and meditation and obtained a certificate in Counselling and Therapeutic Skills from Metanoia Institute.
+I am currently pursuing a Msc in Integrative Psychotherapy.